 3) Robin Pope Safaris and Norman Carr are excellent operators

 They live up to their reputation.
 The walking activities on offer are top-level, and their guides are some of the best I've experienced in Africa.
 Everything is so creative and well done here, and the camps themselves - in terms of design - are fantastic; they blend right into the natural environment.

 4) Chongwe in Lower Zambezi is a must

 It's easy to name fantastic luxury lodges, Africa is full of them.
-However there are a few that stick out, even from the best, and Chongwe is one of them.
+However there are a few that stick out and Chongwe is one of them.

 5) It rivals any destination as a wildlife haven